DenisM03/PowerBI_Project--Sales_Analysis/README.md

 * Shift marketing budget and sales force towards zones,customers and markets showing consistent sales growth.

-* For markets Bengaluru, Bhubaneswar,Patna and Surat have low profitability, consider adjusting the pricing strategy or running targeted promotions to boost sales.
+* For markets Bengaluru,Bhubaneswar, Patna and Surat have low profitability, consider adjusting the pricing strategy or running targeted promotions to boost sales.
 Ensure that high-margin products are promoted in regions with strong purchasing power to maximize returns.

 * Reassess the sales strategy in Central and South zones with declining sales performance.

-* Based on  Revenu trends, ramp up production and inventory during Quarter 1,Quarter 3 and peak sales months like Januvary ,Februvary,March and June.
+* Based on  Revenu trends, ramp up production and inventory during Quarter 1,Quarter 3 and peak sales months like January, Februvary, March and June.
 Ensure that sales and marketing teams focus on high-demand periods to maximize revenue.

 * Tailor product recommendations and sales strategies for E-Commerce customer type.